tsouche/dev_environment/README.md

       rust-ubuntu-dev
 ```

-The code will be persisted located in C:\rust-dev\projects\, which is mapped into /workspace (which belongs to 'rustdev' user).
+The code will be persisted in C:\rust-dev\projects\, which is mapped into /workspace (which belongs to 'rustdev' user).

 ## VS code configuration